 Can vaginal pimples be a sign of an allergy or skin reaction?

 Yes, what appears to be a vaginal pimple can sometimes be a skin reaction to irritants.
 Products like scented soaps, bubble baths, laundry detergents, feminine pads, or certain fabrics can cause redness, itching, or small bumps known as contact dermatitis.
-These allergic or irritant reactions often come with itching or rash.
-Avoiding the trigger and using gentle, fragrance-free products typically helps resolve these symptoms.

 For more information, contact us: